 Would you like to walk in health and wholeness?

 At Be in Health, we have a wholeness approach to healing that includes the healing of your spirit.
-This includes healing from trauma and broken-heartedness and overcoming spiritual strongholds in your life that prevent you from moving forward in your spiritual journey.
+This includes healing from trauma and broken-heartedness and overcoming spiritual strongholds in your life that prevent you from moving forward in your spiritual journey, as well as spiritual roots of disease.

 We also teach about how to renew your mind by the washing of the water of the Word of God.
 That means that we use the truth from God’s Word to overthrow the lies of the enemy that keep us in bondage in our minds.